locationtech/geomesa/docs/user/web_data.rst

 Analytic Web Service
 --------------------

-The analytic endpoint provides the ability to run spark jobs through a web service.
+The analytic endpoint provides the ability to run Spark jobs through a web service.

 The main context path is ``/geoserver/geomesa/analytics``